Octal

-Octal numerals can be easily converted from binary representations (similar to a quaternary numeral system) by grouping consecutive binary digits into groups of three (starting from the right, for integers).
+An octal digit can represent the value of a 3-digit binary number (starting from the right).
 For example, the binary representation for decimal 74 is 1001010.
 Two zeroes can be added at the left: (00)1 001 010, corresponding to the octal digits 1 1 2, yielding the octal representation 112.

 Usage

 In China

 The eight bagua or trigrams of the I Ching correspond to octal digits: